When you register for the SAT test, you will be asked to provide the following:

 - The photo in your documents does not meet the photo requirements.

-- You undertook registration changes in your account after the deadline.
+- You made registration changes in your account after the deadline.

 - You decided to cancel your registration prior to the test day.

-- Valid that is issued by the government or school.
+- Is valid.
+It should be officially issued by the government or school you’re attending.
 It should not be expired.

 - Is the original copy.
 Photocopies of your ID will not be accepted.